RKelln/5-directions/public/writing/ppf.md

 _Harold Cohen_ <!-- .element: class="attribution" -->

 Notes:
+[Harold Cohen](https://en.wikipedia.org/wiki/Harold_Cohen_(artist)) was a British-born artist who created the _AARON_ expert system software that could create line drawings that Cohen would colour after printing.

+Started in 1973 in the C programming language but converted later to Lisp, _AARON_ created abstract line drawings.
+Representational imagery was then added; first rocks, then plants, then people, and interior scenes. _AARON_ cannot learn new styles or imagery on its own; each new capability must be hand-coded.

 ### Credits <!-- .element: class="attribution" -->
 * [Harold Cohen - The Age of Intelligent Machines - 1987 (Clip)](https://www.youtube.com/watch?v=IPczQgCuOOc)